EROICA CALLING ....

 Of course, there are pubs and cafes along the way, so stopping for a pint and bag of scratchings or a coffee and cake is perfect.
 Personally, beer during the ride would have been a performance de-enhancer - it was a very hot day - and the feeding stations helped give the ride some rhythm.

 Hydration of my choice was Adam’s Ale.
 Take on plenty of it.
 If you have a single bidon, add a second.
 Stuff a bottle in your pocket … ok, it was a hot day and I’d stick with a couple of bottles on a wet one.
 A propensity to eat and drink little on a ride gained me the nickname “The Camel”.
-The Eroica bashed any remaining Bactrian tendencies.
+The Eroica bashed any remaining Bactrian tendencies out of me.

 Pints and coffee stops were for a different day.
 Don’t get the impression that a hundred-miler is unusual - I’d done longer in 2017 several times, but apart from the occasion and the excellence of the scenery, there’s the bike.